0x80/mono-ts/README.md

 ## VSCode settings

-This example includes some VSCode settings that I think are useful.
+This example includes some VSCode settings that I find useful:

 - Tell VSCode to append .js to local module imports.
 Useful if you like to write your code in ES module format like modern JS.